-- The CRD IV, targeting credit institutions and investment firms worldwide activities, imposes constraints on the variable remuneration structure of employees considered as assuming significant risks (hereinafter "CRD IV regulated staff"), including notably deferral of a part of the variable compensation and payment of a part of the variable compensation in the form of financial instruments indexed on the long-term interests of the bank, as well as a cap on the variable compensation as a multiple of fixed compensation; - EBA ("European Banking Authority") Guidelines on sound remuneration policies as notified compliant by the ACPR and entered into force in January 2017; - Directives AIFMD and UCITS V, applicable to asset management firms' worldwide activities, impose constraints on the variable remuneration structure of employees identified as assuming significant risks (hereinafter "AIFMD and UCITS V regulated staff"), including notably a requirement to defer a part of the variable compensation and to pay a part of the variable compensation in the form of financial instruments which reflect the performance of the units under management; - The French Banking Law, targeting worldwide market and treasury operations, requires the Group to isolate in a separate subsidiary proprietary trading operations not linked to client activities and to ensure determination of the remuneration of the market operators in consistency with the organizational rules and internal functioning of activities, so that the remuneration does not encourage risk-taking without link to the pre-defined objectives; - The Volcker Rule, applicable to the worldwide scope of market operators, prohibits certain proprietary activities and requires that the compensation arrangements do not incentivize the activities prohibited by the Rule nor excessive or impudent risk-taking;
+- The CRD IV, targeting credit institutions and investment firms worldwide activities, imposes constraints on the variable remuneration structure of employees considered to be assuming significant risks (hereinafter "CRD IV regulated population"), including notably deferral of a part of the variable compensation and payment of a part of the variable compensation in the form of financial instruments indexed on the long-term interests of the bank, as well as a cap on the variable compensation as a multiple of fixed compensation: - EBA ("European Banking Authority") Guidelines on sound remuneration policies as notified compliant by the ACPR and entered into force in January 2017; - Directives AIFMD and UCITS V, applicable to asset management firms'worldwide activities, impose constraints on the variable remuneration structure of employees identified as assuming significant risks (hereinafter "AIFMD and UCITS V regulated staff"), including notably a requirement to defer a part of the variable compensation and to pay a part of the variable compensation in the form of financial instruments which reflect the performance of the units under management: - The French Banking Law, targeting worldwide market and treasury operations, requires the Group to have a strict framework for operations not linked to client activities and to ensure determination of the remuneration of the market operators in consistency with the organizational rules and internal functioning of activities, so that the remuneration does not encourage risk-taking without a link to the pre-defined objectives; - The Volcker Rule, applicable to the worldwide scope of market operators, prohibits certain proprietary activities and requires that the compensation arrangements do not incentivize the activities prohibited by the Rule nor excessive or impudent risk-taking; - Directive MIF 2, established for the purpose of protecting customers and targeting employees providing investment services and related services to clients in the EU / EEA, requires the

-- Directive MIF 2, established for the purpose of protecting customers and targeting employees providing investment services and related services to clients in the EU / EEA, requires the introduction of remuneration systems that encourage responsible professional behaviour towards the client and a fair treatment of clients whose interests should not be affected by short, medium and long-term compensation practices; - The EBA Guidelines on policies and compensation practices relating to the sale and supply of the bank's retail products and services, impose professional behavior responsible and fair treatment of clients.
-The procedures for determining compensation should not lead to promote the sale of a specific product; - The Anti-corruption regulations require that corruption prevention procedures are designed to mitigate risks identified as well as preventing behavior deliberately unethical (including corruption and trading in influence).
-The methods of determining remuneration must be established in accordance with this requirement; - The Directive Solvency II, applicable to insurance and reinsurance companies of the EU / EEA, requires setting remuneration policy compliant with the company strategy and with risk-management objectives, incorporating measures aimed at avoiding conflict of interest, promoting sound and efficient risk management, and not encouraging risk-taking exceeding the limits defined by the entity.
-The Directive recommends a balance between the fixed and variable remuneration components and requires that a substantial part of the variable of the employees having significant impact on the risk profile of the entity be deferred over time; - The Directive IDD requires that compensation practices do not hinder the ability of insurance distributors to act in the best interests of clients, nor discourage them from making an appropriate recommendation or presenting the information in an objective, clear and non-misleading way.
+- introduction of remuneration systems that encourage responsible professional behaviour towards the client and a fair treatment of clients whose interests should not be affected by short, medium and long-term compensation practices; - The EBA Guidelines on policies and compensation practices relating to the sale and supply of the bank's retail products and services require responsible professional behaviour and fair treatment of clients.
+The procedures for determining compensation should not lead to promoting the sale of a specific product; - The anti-corruption regulations require that corruption prevention procedures are designed to mitigate identified risks as well as prevent deliberately unethical behaviour (including corruption and trading in influence).
+The methods of determining remuneration must be established in accordance with this requirement; - The Directive Solvency II, applicable to insurance and reinsurance companies of the EU / EEA, requires setting remuneration policy compliant with the company strategy and with risk- management objectives, incorporating measures aimed at avoiding conflicts of interest, promoting sound and efficient risk management, and not encouraging risk-taking exceeding the limits defined by the entity.
+The Directive recommends a balance between the fixed and variable remuneration components and requires that a substantial part of the variable employee remuneration having significant impact on the risk profile of the entity be deferred over time; - The Directive IDD requires that compensation practices do not hinder the ability of insurance distributors to act in the best interests of clients, nor discourage them from making an appropriate recommendation or presenting the information in an objective, clear and non-misleading way; - The SFDR (Sustainable Finance Disclosure), which is applicable on 10 March 2021, requires transparency of remuneration for integration sustainability risks.